rapyuta-robotics/rpg_monocular_pose_estimator/README.md

   This is the pixel intensity that will be used to threshold the image.
 All pixels with intensity values below this value will be set to zero.
 Pixels with intensity values equal to or higher than this value will retain their intensities.

-* gaussian_sigma (double, default: 0.6, min: 0, max: 6)
+* blur_size (double, default: 2, min: 0, max: 6)

-  This is the standard deviation of the of the Gaussian that will be used to blur the image after being thresholded.
+  This is the size of the applied box blur in pixels.

 * min_blob_area (double, default: 10, min: 0, max: 100)